swapsCAPS/esp32-woohoo/README.md

 ```

 ## TODO
+- [ ] Add timers to go back to sleep if connection not made
 - [x] Round values to eliminate "noise"
 - [x] [bugfix] parsing float goes wrong sometimes, write some tests
   - [x] test this